bugubuleb/BFS_DFS/README.md

 # BFS_DFS
 Just a taraning coding

-Download main.py and folder_1 to the same repository.
+Download main.py and folder_1 to the same directory.